sourav-30/Manager/README.md

 # Manager
-A beginner's project to make a software for managing small businesses.
+A beginner's project to make a software for managing small businesses in early stage.

 ## Start to work
 1. place this directory at ~/Documents
-2. activate the environment(need "virtualenv" installed) and continue working
+2. setup the environment to start working(need "virtualenv" installed)

-##
+    ```sh
+    $ source ~/Documents/Manager/bin/activate
+    ```